Stephanie Oliveria (she/her)

 Anna Hohl (she/her)

-Anna joined the Regional Board in 2020 and has been involved with Pony Club since 2018.
-She is also the DC of Highland Riders Pony Club, where her daughters, Madeline and Evelyn, are members.
+Anna has been a Pony Club parent since 2018 and joined the Regional Board in 2020.
+She also served as the DC of Highland Riders Pony Club from 2019-2023.
 Anna has fond memories of growing up riding horses, but now lives vicariously through her two horse-crazy daughters.